TO TAME A BRAIN

 As we all know, work-life balance is challenging.
 I allowed long office hours to interfere with my personal time and regular workout routine.
 My lifestyle was consumed by meetings, business travel, little rest, and a lousy diet - all critical factors leading to poor health.
 In just two years I gained over 30 pounds, increased four pants sizes, and had dangerously high blood pressure.

 In 2008, at the age of 36, I started my health and fitness transformation.
 Since then I’ve been on a fascinating life path.
 I devoted more time and variation to my functional resistance routines.
 I've increased core strength and power by manipulating my workout volume, intensity, momentum, alignment, and tempo.
 Improving my diet (low-carb, high-fat) was a big factor as well.
 I now have excellent blood pressure, weigh 40 pounds less, and am down to a 29-inch waist.

 However, that's only the beginning!

 My nutrition and exercise cycles resulted in a healthier brain with more focus, clarity, and recall... empowering me to take another chance.
 In 2016 I again tapered down my anti-seizure medications, and this time it worked!
 I am now seizure-free and entirely off the medicine.

 Please understand - I'm NOT suggesting that those suffering from TLE should follow the same path as myself.
 I'm merely sharing my story as an example of how our body has the natural ability to heal over time if one consistently fuels it with the proper stimuli (movement, nutrition, sleep, lifestyle) on a daily basis.

 My path to clean health wasn't easy.
-It took relentless experimentation, awareness, and self-discipline.
+It took relentless awareness, change, and self-discipline.
 However, achieving my goals under challenging circumstances was well worth it.
-I'm a stronger person in both body and character.
+I'm a stronger person now.
+I finally solved my brain issues using natural methods.
+A bonus side effect was getting a fit physique as well.
 I've been very fortunate.
-After finally solving my brain issues using natural methods, I seek to help others fill-in their own gaps, nurturing their core for better performance in their brain and body.